-D This means: Do not use.
+- D Stands for Do not use.
 This special case is used for T_EX primitives.
-Programmers outside the kernel team should not use these functions!

-w This means that the argument syntax is "weird" in that it does not follow any standard rule.
-It is used for functions with arguments that take non standard forms: examples are TEX-level delimited arguments and the boolean tests needed after certain primitive \if... commands.
+These functions have no standardized syntax, they are engine dependent and their name can change without warning, thus their use is strongly discouraged in package code: programmers should instead use the interfaces documented in interface3.pdf3. - w This means that the argument syntax is "weird" in that it does not follow any standard rule.
+It is used for functions with arguments that take non standard forms: examples are T_EX -level delimited arguments and the boolean tests needed after certain primitive if... commands.